lorenzobalzani/bio-ee-egv/README.md

 </table>

 ### BioT2E and BioE2T
 We publicly release our BioT2E (`data/datasets/biot2e`) and BioE2T (`data/datasets/bioe2t`) text-to-text datasets for event extraction and event graph verbalization, respectively.
-For replicability, we also provide the preprocessing, filtering, and sampling scripts used for their automatic generation mostly from EE datasets following a _.txt/.a1/.a2_ or _XML_ structure.
+For replicability, we also provide the preprocessing, filtering, and sampling scripts (`notebooks/create_datasets.ipynb`) used for their automatic generation mostly from EE datasets following a _.txt/.a1/.a2_ or _.ann_ structure.

 ## Models